-- A. General Rules and Procedures. - 1.
-Commencement.
+A.D.
+General Rules and Procedures.

+- 1. Commencement.
 The Probable Cause Determination will be the charging document for the hearing on the merits. - 2.
 Public Hearing.
 The hearing on the merits will be open to the public, provided that either the Executive Director or the respondent(s) may request that the Commission, assigned Commissioner or hearing officer exclude any parties' witnesses from being present during the hearing at which they are not providing testimony.
-Commissioners are prohibited, prior to a final determination on the merits of a complaint, from engaging in oral or written communications regarding the merits of a complaint or enforcement action with any person or entity.
-After a final determination on the merits of a complaint, Commissioners may discuss matters in the public record. - Standard of Proof.
+Commissioners are prohibited, prior to a final determination on the merits of a complaint case, from engaging in oral or written communications regarding the merits of a complaint case or enforcement action with any person or entity.
+After a final determination on the merits of a complaint case, Commissioners may discuss matters in the public record.

+- 3. Standard of Proof.
 The Commission may determine that a respondent has committed a violation of law only if a person of ordinary caution and prudence would conclude, based on a preponderance of the evidence, that the respondent has committed or caused the violation. - 4.
 Rules of Evidence.
 All evidence admissible in an administrative proceeding governed by the California Administrative Procedure Act will be admissible in a hearing on the merits.
-The Executive Director and each respondent will have the right to call and examine witnesses under oath or affirmation, to introduce exhibits, to cross-examine and impeach witnesses, and to rebut any evidence presented. - 5.
+The Executive Director and each respondent will have the right to call and examine witnesses under oath or affirmation, to introduce exhibits, to cross-examine and impeach witnesses, and to rebut any evidence presented. - a.
+Relevance.
+Evidence shall be admitted if it has any tendency to prove or disprove any disputed fact that is of consequence to the determination of the action. - b.
+Reliability.
+Any relevant evidence shall be admitted if it is the sort of evidence upon which responsible persons are accustomed to relying in the conduct of serious affairs. - c.
+Hearsay.
+Hearsay evidence may be used to support other evidence but may not be used alone to support a finding of fact. - d.
+Objections.
+Any party may object to the introduction of evidence through witness testimony, exhibit, or oral argument.
+If a hearing officer presides, the hearing officer will make a ruling on the objection.
+If the entire Commission presides, the Chair will make a ruling on the objection.
+The individual making the determination may request additional argument on the objection from either party at their discretion. - 5.
 Request for a Translator.
 Any party may request the presence of a City-approved translator for the Hearing on the Merits.
 The request must be made to the Executive Director in writing at least 20 calendar days before the Hearing on the Merits, and the requesting party must deliver a copy of the request to all of parties at the same time they submit the request to the Executive Director.
-The requesting party shall bear the cost of translation services.

-- 6. Exhibits.
+The requesting party shall bear the cost of translation services. - 6.
+Exhibits.
 Where both parties stipulate to the admissibility of an exhibit, the parties will so advise the Commission in advance of the hearing.
-For all other exhibits, each party must move to admit an exhibit at the hearing, and the other party will have an opportunity to object prior to the ruling on the admission. - 7.
-Witnesses.
-Witnesses will be examined by the parties as follows: direct examination, cross-examination, re-direct.
-After the parties have concluded their examination of a witness, Commissioners will have an opportunity to pose questions to the witness. - 8.
-Oral Argument.
-At the hearing, the Executive Director and each respondent will be allowed oral argument.
-Each party will be allowed a minimum of 15 minutes to make their case, with three minutes for rebuttal.
-The Commission may extend any party's argument time. - 9.
-Oaths and Affirmations.
-The Commission, and individual Commissioners and hearing officers assigned to conduct hearings, may administer oaths and affirmations.
+Parties have until 24 hours before the hearing to notify the Commission of any stipulated exhibits.
+For all other exhibits, each party must move to admit an exhibit at the hearing, and the other party will have an opportunity to object prior to the ruling on the admission.
+If a hearing officer presides, the hearing officer will make a ruling on the admission.
+If the entire Commission presides, the Chair will make a ruling on the admission of such exhibits.